 Every company needs to have a firm grasp of what data they are gathering, how they’re using it, who they’re sharing data with, how all the data is protected, and other related concerns that protect privacy.

-3. Plan Ahead – Be aware that any company with access to your data could be subpoenaed for information records.
-When you understand this, you can appropriately prepare with policies that give your customers’ the right expectations regarding the privacy and personal data.
+Be aware that any company with access to your data could be subpoenaed for information records.
+When you understand this, you can appropriately prepare with policies that give your customers’ the right expectations regarding privacy and personal data.

 Securing your customer’s data can be a burdensome job.
 Still, as companies continue to go paperless, security software needs to keep information safe.